 Who cannot use a steroid nasal spray?

-- Have recently had surgery on your nose, or recently suffered from a nasal infection.
+- Have recently had surgery on your nose.

 - Have pulmonary tuberculosis (TB).